Skip to main content

 Benchmarking against alternatives

-Compare against the status quo (what is the cost of doing nothing?), non-AI alternatives (could you solve this with rules-based automation at lower cost?), and other AI investments (stack-rank by ROI).
+Compare against the status quo (what is the cost of doing nothing?), non-AI alternatives (could you solve this with rules-based automation at lower cost, per the AI build vs buy framework?), and other AI investments (stack-rank by ROI).

 Measuring ROI After Launch